 With all its sham, drudgery, and broken dreams,

 Strive to be happy."

-"One day I am going to marry a rich man, and he is going to buy me that house." she told me.
+"One day I am going to marry a rich man, and he is going to buy me that house."

 "Why?' she inquired.